 Error identification

-When input errors can be identified automatically, ensure that items in error are clearly marked and the error message is described in text as demonstrated in the example below.
+When input errors can be detected automatically, highlight them clearly and provide a textual explanation, as demonstrated in the example below.

 Focus order

 As illustrated in the example below, contrast is measured by comparing the luminance of a foreground and background color.
-For smaller text (anything below 24px) a minimum ratio of 4.5:1 is recommended.
-For larger text, this ratio can be adjusted to 3:1.
+For smaller text (below 24px), a minimum ratio of 4.5:1 is recommended; for larger text, 3:1 is acceptable.

 Font sizes play a crucial role in web accessibility.
-To ensure optimal legibility, default font sizes should not be too small.
+To ensure optimal legibility, be aware of the font sizes you use.

-1. A recommended size of 16px for body text is generally suitable, depending on the target audience and device.
+- Use a recommended size of 16px for body text, depending on the target audience and device.

-Besides creating a clear visual structure using headings, paragraphs, and lists, there are a few essential factors to remember when improving the readability of your content:
+Besides creating a clear visual structure with the help of headings, paragraphs, and lists, there are a few other essential details to consider when improving the readability of your content:

-1. Line height: Line height or line spacing (distance between baselines of each line of text) is set at least 1.5 times the font size.
+- Line height: Line height or line spacing (distance between baselines of text) is set to at least 1.5x the font size.

-Paragraphs spacing: Spacing following paragraphs is set at least 2 times the font size.
+- Paragraphs spacing: Spacing following paragraphs is set at least 2x the font size.

-2. Letter spacing: Letter spacing or kerning (distance between two letters) is set at least 0.12 times the font size.
+- Letter spacing: Letter spacing or kerning (distance between two letters) is set at least 0.12x the font size.

-3. Word spacing: Word spacing or tracking (the space throughout the entire word) is set at least 0.16 times the font size.
+- Word spacing: Word spacing or tracking (the space throughout the entire word) is set at least 0.16x the font size.

 So, are you implementing accessibility throughout your design process?

-As UX designers, we have the power to create inclusive experiences by integrating accessibility into our designs.
-It’s not just about applying a quick fix later on (no shame in admitting it!), it’s about considering it from the very beginning.
+As UX designers, we have the power to create inclusive experiences by integrating accessibility from the start, not as a quick fix later on.

 Ready to embrace the power of accessibility?
 Let’s dive in together